inaka/niffy/README.md

 ERL_NIF_INIT(another_example, niffuncs, NULL, NULL, NULL, NULL)
 ```

 Just remember that niffy is not parsing your code.
 And it's just making some reasonable assumptions regarding how it is written.
-You can see that in the way it handled the C comments, any ``return .*;`` that's not followed by ``enif_make_*`` will be modified for example.
+You can see that in the way it handled the C comments, any ``return .*;`` that's not followed by ``enif_make_*`` will be modified.

 ### How to use niffy?
 Couldn't be simpler: Set it as a dependency of your project and add ``{parse_transform, niffy_transform}`` to ``erl_opts`` in your ``rebar.config`` file.
 Other options for your ``erl_opts`` file include: The compiler flags that apply to all the files, and the directory where you want to output the generated C code: